fineanmol/plant-tree/README.md

-🌱 Updated on Sat, 19 Apr 2025 09:02:59 GMT
+🌿 Updated on Sat, 19 Apr 2025 11:11:37 GMT

-> "Simplicity is the soul of efficiency."
+> "Experience is the name everyone gives to their mistakes."